hunzhiwange/framework/README.md

 # The QueryPHP Framework

-> This is the core framework code of QueryPHP application, application [QueryPHP](https://github.com/hunzhiwange/queryphp).
+> This is the core framework code, QueryPHP application [QueryPHP](https://github.com/hunzhiwange/queryphp).

 QueryPHP is a modern, high performance PHP progressive framework, provide a stable and reliable high-quality enterprise level framework as its historical mission. **<span style="color:#e82e7d;">USE LEEVEL DO BETTER</span>**